DerSergius/InPDF/README.md

 Repeat if necessary
 The inscription is made on the top left, in the future, perhaps, I will add the possibility of changing the place of the text

+The text will be added to EACH page of the document